bids-standard/bep001/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 }
 ```

-* **Suffix Part-3: Grouping suffixes**
+##### Grouping suffixes

-***
+**Function:**

-**Function:** Groups together files that belong to `grouped scan collections`,
+Groups together files that belong to `grouped scan collections`, which are
-which are intended for a well-defined qMRI application.
-Changes to the
+intended for a well-defined qMRI application.
+Changes to the specification is
-specification is REQUIRED to expand or to modify following table.
+REQUIRED to expand or to modify following table.

 | Name                                       | _suffix | _suffix type | Description                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                    |
 |--------------------------------------------|---------|--------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|